dapias/Lennard-Jones-julia/README.md

  julia> include("canonicalsimulation.jl")
  ```

-3. Open a Jupyter Notebook and type in a cell
+3. Open a Jupyter Notebook and type in a cell (if the simulation is quite long, the browser might stop working!)
  ```
  include("canonicalsimulation.jl")
  ```